Selling or Staying? Easily Highlight Your Dining Room with Home Staging

-Here at Chicagoland Home Staging, we understand what it takes to make a dining room stands out.
-We share what repairs and decluttering projects our clients should tackle before we stage a space with furnishing and accessories that will highlight the dining room.
-Here are three tricks to maximize space and get this room show ready for guests or buyers:
+Here at Chicagoland Home Staging, we understand what it takes to make a dining room stand out.
+Here are four tricks to maximize space and get this room show ready for guests or buyers:

-This room tends to be an afterthought on a homeowner’s project list, many times we’ll see homes with dated, worn out wallpaper and boards—sponge painting, or a bold, dark color on the wall.
+This room tends to be an afterthought on a homeowner’s project list, many times we’ll see homes with dated, worn out wallpaper—sponge painting, or a bold, dark color on the wall.
 If this is the case in your home, you may want to consider repainting the walls a neutral hue.
 It’s important to take note of your dining room’s walls and flooring.
-If something is outdated, dirty or broken it’s crucial to take action to complete the task and create a room that says, “stay awhile and eat something.”
+If something is outdated, dirty or broken it’s crucial to take action and create a room that says, “stay awhile and eat something.”

-Another easy upgrade in this room is updating or replacing your current light fixture in the room.
+Another easy upgrade in this room is updating or replacing your current light fixture.
 Consider adding a luxurious touch by switching out your ceiling fixture with a chandelier.
 This is the easiest way to catch a buyer’s eye.
-A chandelier comes in several styles so choose one that coordinates with the design styles and finishes in the room.
+There are several chandelier styles to choose from, so pick one that coordinates with the design style and finishes in the room.

 As in any other room using accessories in this space is key to describe that “entertaining” or “hosting” lifestyle, so many homemakers desire.
 Consider displaying items you’d usually find in a fine dining restaurant:

-Greenery and florals – The main accessory in a dining table is a centerpiece.
-Choose a centerpiece that is seasonal mixing a combination of greenery, flowers, even candles or another seasonal décor to make sure the piece is to scale with the table.
+Greenery and florals – The main accessory on a dining table is a centerpiece.
+Choose a centerpiece that is seasonal mixing a combination of greenery, flowers, even candles or any other seasonal décor.
+Make sure the piece is to scale with the table.
 The centerpiece should be the right size to fill the center of the table without being too big or too small.

-Soft goods – Plan on replacing the tablecloth with a table runner or placements.
-Play with different textures in these items to create interest.
-You can also, play with color or go neutral.
-You can also leave your table bare.
+Soft goods – Plan on replacing the tablecloth with a table runner or place mats.
+Play with different textures when using these items to create interest.
+You can also play with color or go neutral.

 Wall art – Often times we’ll use a large mirror in a dining room to not only reflect light around the room but to highlight the gorgeous chandelier hanging above.
-We also use large pieces of abstract art overtop of credenzas to fill empty space and create an interesting focal point as shown in the photo above.
+We also use large pieces of abstract art overtop of credenzas to fill empty space and create an interesting focal point.

 Rug – When choosing a rug for this room it’s important to consider the measurement of your dining room table.
 The rug should be big enough to allow for the dining chair to stay placed firmly on the rug when pulled out for seating.
 This accessory can also be used as art to provide texture, pattern or color in the room.